sunnysonx/strapi-plugin-bootstrap-admin-user/README.md

 # strapi-plugin-bootstrap-admin-user
 Automatically creates an admin user in development mode.

-At the first step it verifies if `strapi-super-admin` role exists, if it doesn't exist then it creates one.
-At the second step it verifies if admin user exists, if it doesn't exist then it creates one with the `strapi-super-admin` role.
+The first step verifies if the `strapi-super-admin` role exists; if it doesn't exist, it creates one.
+The second step verifies if the admin user exists; if it doesn't exist, it creates one with the `strapi-super-admin` role.

 ### Installation
 ```